Deacon: Catholicism

-Latin Catholicism
+Latin Church

 Ornately embroidered dalmatic, the proper vestment of the deacon, shown from the back with an appareled amice.

 A Catholic deacon wearing his dalmatic and biretta.

 Beginning around the fifth century, there was a gradual decline in the diaconate as a permanent state of life in the Latin Church.
-The development of a cursus honorum (sequence of offices) found men entering the clerical state through tonsure, then ordination to the minor orders of lector, porter, exorcist, acolyte before ordination to the major orders of sub-deacon and deacon, all stages on the path to priesthood.
+The development of a cursus honorum (sequence of offices) found men entering the clerical state through tonsure, then ordination to the minor orders of porter, lector, exorcist, and acolyte (in ascending order), before ordination to the major orders of subdeacon and deacon, all being stages on the path to priesthood.
 Only men destined for priesthood were permitted to be ordained deacons.
 As seminaries developed, following the Council of Trent, to contemporary times, the only men ordained as deacons were seminarians who were completing the last year or so of graduate theological training, so-called transitional deacons.
-Permanent deacons became an office following the Second Vatican Council.
+Permanent deacons was restored as an office following the Second Vatican Council.

 During the Mass, the deacon's responsibilities include assisting the priest, proclaiming the Gospel, announcing the General Intercessions, and distributing Communion.
 They may also preach the homily.
-As clerics, deacons are required to pray the Liturgy of the Hours.
-Deacons, like priests and bishops, are ordinary ministers of the sacrament of Baptism and may witness at the sacrament of holy matrimony outside of Mass.
-Deacons may lead funeral rites outside Mass such as the final commendation at the gravesite or the reception of the body at a service in the funeral home, and may assist the priest at the requiem Mass.
+Deacons, like priests and bishops, are ordinary ministers of the sacrament of Baptism and may witness at the sacrament of Holy Matrimony outside of Mass.
+Deacons may also lead funeral rites outside of Mass, such as the final commendation at the gravesite or the reception of the body at a service in the funeral home, and may assist the priest at the Requiem Mass.
 They can also preside over various services such as Benediction of the Blessed Sacrament, and they may give certain blessings.
 While in ancient history their tasks and competencies varied, today deacons cannot hear confession and give absolution, anoint the sick, or celebrate Mass.

 The vestments most particularly associated with the Latin Catholic deacon are the alb, stole and dalmatic.
 Deacons, like priests and bishops, must wear their albs and stoles; deacons place the stole over their left shoulder and it hangs across to their right side, while priests and bishops wear it around their necks.
 The dalmatic, a vestment especially associated with the deacon but originating with the bishop (see below), is worn during the celebration of the Mass and other liturgical functions; its use is more liberally applied than the corresponding vestment of the priest, the chasuble.
 At certain major celebrations, such as ordinations, the diocesan bishop wears a dalmatic under his chasuble, now taken to signify that he enjoys the fullness of the three degrees of holy orders—deacon, priest, and bishop, but owing its origin, like the sakkos of Byzantine-rite bishops, to the court dress of the eastern Roman Empire.

-The diaconate is conferred on seminarians continuing to the priesthood no sooner than 23 years of age although there will be higher minimum ages for permanent deacons.
+The diaconate is conferred on seminarians continuing to the priesthood no sooner than 23 years of age, although there will be higher minimum ages for permanent deacons.

-Deacons, like seminarians, religious, bishops and priests, pray the Liturgy of the Hours; however, deacons are usually only required to pray morning and evening prayer.
+Deacons, like seminarians, religious, bishops and priests, pray the Liturgy of the Hours; however, deacons are usually only required to pray the morning and evening prayers.